The Power of Music: How Sound Influences your Film

 In the media-saturated age in which we live, most everyone would probably identify as a “visual person,” meaning they are most engaged within the framework of a visual context.
 But what about when you don’t want your audience to simply see something - you want them to feel it?

-Far too often, music gets the least amount of attention in today’s filmmaking industry, and it isn’t difficult to see why.
-Music is invisible.
-Plus, not everyone is musically-inclined, and you may be so wrapped up in the logistics of production, that music is honestly pretty low on your priority list right now.
-But keep in mind the effect you’re wanting to achieve on your audience from scene-to-scene, and take some time to give serious consideration to the fundamental component of music in your project.
+Music generally gets the least amount of attention in today’s filmmaking industry, and it isn’t difficult to see why.
+Music is invisible, and visual effects is about the visible!
+Plus, not everyone is musically-inclined.
+Many artists get so wrapped up in the logistics of production that music becomes low on their priority lists.

 You can impact your audience visually in what you show, and you can impact them audibly in what you let them hear.
 But when you can harmonize the visuals with sound in a meaningful way, that’s the moment your audience goes from simply seeing and hearing, to actually feeling.
 And isn’t getting the audience emotionally invested in your story the goal of every filmmaker?
 So let’s discuss what “harmonizing the visuals with sound in a meaningful way” could mean to you, in a practical sense.

 It’s easy to find a random stock music track that sounds cool.
-But don’t let the appeal of the song to your musical tastes supercede the importance of carefully selecting which music actually belongs in your film.
+But don’t let the appeal of the song to your musical tastes supersede the importance of carefully selecting which music actually belongs in your film.

-First, what is the purpose of music in your project?
-Are you using it to set a tone that is synergistic with the content of each scene?
-Think of the undercurrent you can conjure with the right music dynamic, as your scene evolves.
 For example, a lot of heist scenes in movies begin with a subtle music bed that gradually escalates as the tension ratchets up.
 The music could even start with something as simple as a ticking watch.
-This draws the viewer in at the beginning of the scene, perhaps even subconsciously, in an attempt to audibly identify how the slowly-building music is changing as the scene progresses.
+This draws the viewer in at the beginning of the scene in an attempt to audibly identify how the slowly-building music is changing as the scene progresses.
 The bank robbers put on their masks in a van, as they approach the bank.
 They rush out of their vehicle, and into the lobby of the building.
-Eventually, a gunshot is fired into the air, and chaos ensues - both visually, and audibly within the swelling musical score, while bystanders frantically scramble away from the bank robbers, as their plan unfolds, then typically goes awry.
+Eventually, a gunshot is fired into the air, and chaos ensues - both visually, and audibly within the swelling musical score, while bystanders frantically scramble away from the bank robbers.

 Once you hone in on your favorite track for a particular scene, write the song’s title down on the script or storyboard, then shoot the scene with that track specifically in mind.
 Play the track out loud, or through headphones on set, immersing yourself in the vibe of it.
 You can even plan out visual actions on set, based on musical cues from the song, such as a knife jab at a trumpet flare, a car door slamming or gun cocking at a brief pause, etc. Collaborate with your cast and crew to generate ideas for incorporating your music even further into the DNA of the scene.